 Educated guessers might well point to that Retina display resolution, which hasn't shifted since 2012 - perhaps Apple will use some of the know-how it's picked up from building the 5k iMac to boost the resolution of the MacBook Pros in the next refresh.

 In May, sources suggested the new Macbook Pro would have a noticeably thinner and lighter design that previous versions and will include Touch ID support and a new OLED touch bar display located just above the keyboard.
+Rumours point towards this being powered by a similar processor to that used in the Apple Watch and Apple Watch Series 2.

 Analyst KGI Securities also claims that the MacBook Pro updates are the, “brightest spot for Apple’s 2016 rollouts,” and will come to a planned 13-inch model and a 15-inch model which are both due sometime during the fourth quarter of this year.